overtonpolicy/Overton-FE-code-test/README.md

 * topics - this is an array of topics that the document covers
 * published_on - this is the data that the document was published on

-Use these fields when you're showing each document.
+These are the fields that you should show when you're rendering each document.

-Optionally:

-* Instead of a timestamp we'd like to show the date in a more human friendly form e.g. 12th August 2022.
+**Display the list of 20 search results, using the data from the fields above.
+You can structure the search results however you like.**

-* The topics in the API results are in order of importance.
-Show only the first few topics by default and let the user click to see more.
+**The topics listed in each result object are in order of importance.
+Show only the first three topics by default and let the user click to see more.**

 ### Section 2 : Exploring the data

-In this section we'd like you to add filters to the results so that users can eventually explore them and drill down into different groups of documents.
+In this section we'd like you to add filters to the results.
+Users will eventually be able to click on filters to explore the data and drill down into different groups of documents.
 These filters could be in a sidebar or advanced search box or anywhere else you think is appropriate.

-In the "facets" key of the JSON file you retrieved in (1) you'll find information about the different filters available to the user.
+In the "facets" section of the JSON file you retrieved above you'll find information about the different filters available to the user.

-We're specifically interested in these four facets, and you can ignore the rest:
+We're specifically interested in these four filters, and you can ignore the rest:

 * authors - this is the list of agencies / departments that have published policy documents in the set
 * published_year - these are the years that the documents were published in
 * topics - these are the high level topics that the documents are about
 * sdgcategories - these are the "sustainable development goals" - high level goals set by the United Nations, and often used by policymakers - that are relevant to the documents

+Each filter object lists the most common options for that field, like so:

+    "authors": [
+        {
+            "key": "High Speed Two (HS2) Limited",
+            "doc_count": 735
+        },
+        {
+            "key": "Department for Environment, Food & Rural Affairs", "doc_count": 72
+        },
+        {
+            "key": "Environment Agency",
+            "doc_count": 59
+        },
+        {
+            "key": "Public Health England",
+            "doc_count": 35
+        },
+    ... (and more) ...
+    ]

+In this case there are 735 documents with an author of "High Speed Two (HS2) Limited", and then 72 with an author of "Department for Environment, Food & Rural Affairs".

+Sometimes the filter object might have some extra fields - for example topics has "score" and "bg_count".
+You can ignore these.

-Present these filters to the user, showing the different options available in each.
+**Display these filters to the user, showing the top five different choices available in each one.
+Lay these out however you like.**

 You don't need to worry about making them actually work to filter the data yet - we'll talk about that in the interview!

-Some things to think about that may come up when we chat:
+Some things to think about that may come up later:

 * how might you present the years differently, bearing in mind that Overton has some policy from the 1890s
 * how might your UI handle year ranges if we wanted to add support for queries like "anything published between 2010 and 2020"